coderdiaz/who-use-vuejs-in-mexico/README.md

 <p align="center"><a href="https://vuejs.org" target="_blank"><img width="100"src="https://vuejs.org/images/logo.png"></a></p>

-# Who use Vue.js in Japan?
+# Who use Vue.js in Mexico?
-The list of companies who use Vue.js in Japan
+The list of companies who use Vue.js in Mexico

 ## Companies